avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 lineage was originally isolated in Sudan (`Dorman & Thomson 2023`_) but in fact neither are restricted to those countries (`Dorman & Thomson 2023`_; Figure 7 below).
 Similarly, the ELA-5 lineage was first isolated in Latin America (its name derives from 'Endemic Latin American').
 On the other hand, some lineages such as 7PET and Classical are named after a phenotypic characteristic of those lineages called the biotype, which we will discuss in Module 1.2.
-Note that in some cases there are alternative names for the same lineage given by different authors; `Mutreja et al 2011`_ assigned
+Note that, confusingly, in some cases there are alternative names for the same lineage given by different authors; `Mutreja et al 2011`_ assigned
 L-numbers (e.g. L1, L2, L3, etc.) to lineages, while `Domman et al 2017`_ assigned names such as MX-1, MX-2 and ELA-5.
 We have
 shown some of the correspondences between these alternative names in Figure 6.
 This course will mainly focus on the current pandemic lineage, the 7PET lineage, so you don't need to remember the names of